When: The first Saturday of every month

 Household cleaners, gun cleaning solvent, mothballs, lighter fluid, swimming pool chemicals - up to 5 gallons per item

 You may also drop off sharps but they must be in a puncture-proof container.

 ITEMS NOT ACCEPTED

-Tires: Please bring to the landfill or return tires to a store that sells tires (area retailer).
+Tires: Bring to the landfill for a fee, $4 for passenger size, $10 for semi-truck, $40 for tractor size.
+Or you can return tires to a store that sells tires (area retailer).

-Electronic waste: Electronic waste (such as computers, TVs, and VCRs) is accepted at the landfill for $10.00 per unit.
+Electronic waste: Electronic waste (such as computers, TVs, VCRs, copiers and printers) are accepted at the landfill for $10.00 per unit.

 Latex Paint: Absorb paint with shredded newspaper, kitty litter, sand, sawdust, or other absorbent and dispose of in your trash.
 Aerosol cans can be emptied of their contents and disposed of in the trash.
 Oil-based paint is accepted.

 Medications may be dropped off in the lobby of any Elkhart County Police Station, except Millersburg, 365 days a year.
 The police departments DO NOT accept sharps (such as needles, syringes, lancets, or auto-injectors).

 Medications and sharps are accepted at the monthly household hazardous waste collections, but sharps must be stored in a puncture-proof container.